 Through our unique three-layer filter system, Cambridge masks can filter more than 99 percent of what you breathe.
 This includes 99.6 percent of viruses and 99.7 percent of bacteria.
-Through a partnership with the Nelson Microbiology Testing Lab, Cambridge masks have achieved an FFP2 certification as well as a CE certification.

 Cambridge masks use a patented three-layer filtration system that relies on a primary filtration layer, a three-ply micro particulate layer, and a military-grade carbon filter.
 This system provides unparalleled protection and is proven to have a particle filtration efficiency of over 98 percent.

 Cambridge masks have also been certified as safe for children 14 years old and under by Bay Area Testing Labs.